Exiled-Team/DiscordIntegration/README.md

 Bot token is located on the Bot page under username, Do NOT share the token because people can control the bot if they get it.

+**Note that before generating the link, check that you have applications.commands scope.**

 ## How to run the bot

 Open the bot once to let it automatically generate config.yml and synced-roles.yml files.